ekr/tls13-spec/draft-ietf-tls-tls13.md

 keys derived using the offered PSK.

 2. There are no guarantees of non-replay between connections.
-Anti-replay for ordinary TLS 1.3 1-RTT data is provided via the server's Random value, but 0-RTT data does not depend on the ServerHello and therefore has weaker guarantees.
+Protection against replay for ordinary TLS 1.3 1-RTT data is provided via the server's Random value, but 0-RTT data does not depend on the ServerHello and therefore has weaker guarantees.
 This is especially relevant if the data is authenticated either with TLS client authentication or inside the application protocol.
 The same warnings apply to any use of the early_exporter_master_secret.
 However, 0-RTT